 This site, representing the ICGA community, aims to be a site of prime interest to computer-game enthusiasts across a wide spectrum of games.
 We hope you appreciate it and invite you to contribute to this site through the feedback channels, and consider joining the ICGA if you are not a member.

-The ICGA is delighted to announce that the 2015 ICGA events will be organized in Leiden, the Netherlands, at the Department of Computer Science LIACS, Leiden University.
+The ICGA is delighted to announce that the 2016 ICGA events will be organized again in Leiden, the Netherlands, at the Department of Computer Science LIACS, Leiden University.

 The Events will consist of

 Registration is 50 euro for the first program, 25 euro for the second, third, etc. (irrespective of professional/amateur status).

 Click here for the Registration Form